It is not easy to master how to stop complaining in a relationship. You might have been doing it for so long that you don’t even know how to stop.

 Complaining is a habit that we all have, but it is not good for our relationships.
 It is time to break the habit and stop complaining.

-The first step to stop complaining is by identifying the things that make you complain.
+The first step to stop complaining is to identify the things that make you complain.
 Once you know what makes you complain, try to change your negative thoughts.
 You can also try to do something different when you feel like complaining.
 For example, take a walk or read a book instead of watching TV or scrolling through social media feeds.